Eigenlogic in the spirit of George Boole: Conclusion and perspectives

 In the formulation given here a more general method is proposed, enabling the construction of logical projectors from a single seed projection operator using the Kronecker product.
 It gives also a simpler formulation because George Boole's elective interpretation of logic shows that the idempotence property (\ref{eq:IndexLaw}) and (\ref{eq:idempotence}) in association with distributivity (\ref{eq:Distributiv}) and commutativity (\ref{eq:Commutativ}) permit to identify directly commuting projection operators with logical functions.

-The formulation of logic presnted here is named \textit{Eigenlogic}, it uses operators in linear algebra as propositions and is linked to the formulation of elective symbolic algebra of George Boole in \cite{key-1}.
+The formulation of logic presented here is named \textit{Eigenlogic}, it uses operators in linear algebra as propositions and is linked to the formulation of elective symbolic algebra of George Boole in \cite{key-1}.
 This similarity is striking and is more than just an analogy, as justified here-above, at the heart of this is the idempotence property.
 The logical operators belong to families of commuting projection operators.
 The interesting feature is that the eigenvalues of these operators are the truth values of the corresponding logical connective, the associated eigenvectors corresponding to one of the fixed combination of the inputs (interpretations).
 The outcome of a ``measurement'' or ``observation'' on a logical observable will give the truth value of the associated logical proposition, and becomes ``interpretable'' when applied to its eigenspace leading to a natural analogy with the measurement postulate in Quantum Mechanics.
 The following diagram summarizes this point of view:\\

-Some precision must be given concerning the last line, the word \textit{intepretation} is meant in the way used in logic: an \textit{interpretation} is an assignment of truth values for each atomic proposition that occurs in a \textit{well-fomrmed formula}.
-A \textit{well-fomrmed formula} being a complex formula containing exclusively logical connectives.
+Some precision must be given concerning the last line of the diagram, the word \textit{intepretation} is meant in the way used in logic: an \textit{interpretation} is an assignment of truth values for each atomic proposition that occurs in a \textit{well-formed formula}.
+A \textit{well-formed formula} being a complex formula containing exclusively logical connectives.
 This means that the set of atomic propositions can have different interpretations, the ones leading to the \textit{satisfaction} of a logical proposition (a proposition is satisfied when it is true) are called the \textit{models }(\textit{n.b.} sometimes the word model is used more generally as a synonymous of the word interpretation).